 Another bird that I came across after arriving in PA was an Osprey.
-I spotted it along the edge of a lake in Lewisberry.
+I spotted it along the edge of a lake in northern York County.
 It was a joy to see, and it, too, brought comfort.
 I used to live in Osprey country.
 Contrary to what some might think, Ospreys aren’t only found along coasts or in estuaries.
 They’re found inland, as well.
 This bird hatched and fledged in ’21.
-One telltale sign is the color of its iris: it’s orange.
-Another telltale sign is the appearance of its plumage: it’s mottled.
+One telltale sign is its orange iris.
+Another telltale sign is its mottled plumage.
 The bird’s parents have likely migrated.
 It will follow soon.

 Speaking of juvenile birds, here’s a photo of a juvenile Chipping Sparrow (and another familiar bird).
 I captured it while sitting on a walkway and before spotting the Osprey.
 It was taking a breather on top of an overturned canoe.
 Younger birds always look a little rough around the edges.
 They also seem a little less confident.

 I was getting ready to wrap this blog up.
 I didn’t have time to make it longer.
 Moving might be all-consuming, but so is unpacking and settling in.
-But I encountered a problem.
+But as I began, I encountered a problem.
 The catbird whose photo I’d taken protested that its photo wasn’t included.
 So here it is.
-It’s a decent eye-level shot of a bird that can be hard to capture in the open.
+It’s a decent eye-level shot of a bird that can be tricky to capture in the open.

 I like Ken Kaufman’s Audubon Field Guide description of these birds: “rather plain but with lots of personality.”
 This one was pretty feisty.